17 Myths to Bust about Bike Touring [and a few that might actually be true]

 my healthy life

-How often did we heard: “I really would like to travel by bike, but you know, the kids…”.
+How often did we hear: “I really would like to travel by bike, but you know, the kids…”.
 Let me say that’s just bullshit.
 We met many people traveling with young kids, some even with babies, it’s totally possible and, according to them, great fun too.

 You might have to give up some freedom to hit tougher roads and some miles per day, but all the kids we met were loving it.
 What better education might there be than seeing the world with your own eyes?

 Some also embark on long-term travels with their kids, homeschooling them (road-schooling?) and stopping once in a while in various parts of the world, maybe volunteering in exchange for hospitality.
-This beautiful family is an example.

 11. There are many ways to travel by bike, but this is the best

-Bikepackers can’t understand why people carry all that stuff, fully loaded travelers can’t figure out how to fit everything you need in those tiny bags, those who travel self-supported often claim having a guide and a support car is not bike travel, and neither is using a pedelec (electric bicycle).
+Bikepackers can’t understand why people carry all that stuff, fully loaded travelers can’t figure out how to fit everything they need in those tiny bags, those who travel self-supported often claim having a guide and a support car is not bike travel, and neither is using a pedelec (electric bicycle).

-Some people travel alone and think this is the best, some love big groups, some have dogs as companions.
+Some people travel alone and think this is the best, some love big groups, and some have dogs as companions.
 There simply is no single right way to travel by bike, to each his/her own.
 Just get on your bike and move.

 12. Weight is everything, you should carry less stuff